Nicholasdgiles/nicholasgiles.github.io/_posts/2021-11-10-plantcare.markdown

 <img src="http://nicholasgiles.com/assets/images/plantcare/wireframes.png" alt="Plantcare Assistant Wireframes" />

-After conducting the user enactments, I added all of the notes to an affinity wall, clustered them into like-themes, and ultimately generated high level insights that would go on to inform the product.
+After conducting the user enactments, I added all of the notes to an affinity wall, clustered them into like-themes, and generated high level insights that would go on to inform the product.

 <img src="http://nicholasgiles.com/assets/images/plantcare/affinity_wall.png" alt="Affinity Wall" />